JoseJX/analogue-pocket-patches/README.md

 This patch was updated to fix an issue with the lava in the Flame Stag second level and other rendering issues.
 (2022/01/28)

+This patch was updated to fix an issue with the Sigma Base Stage 2 where the boss wasn't appearing.
+(2022/06/07)

 ROM MD5: `4681f5b931a2e60ca163facd1adf56ed`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/MegaManXtreme.ips).